Young girl with down's syndrome

 This type of placement requires you to be available to respond to urgent or short notice requirements for a placement.

-Interested?
-Then we’d love to hear from you.
+Interested in learning more?
+We’d love to hear from you.

 Clicking 'Quick exit' allows you to leave the site immediately.
 It will take you to the BBC weather page.